The Hilbert-space structure of free fermions in disguise

 where on each macro-site $X,Z$, and $X',Z'$ refer respectively to the action on the first or second spin.
 Depending on the value of $M({\rm mod}~3)$, the mapping \eqref{eq:reducedrep} may need to be adapted for the rightmost operators $h_m$, but we will not discuss this in detail here.
 In summary, the projection has allowed us to map the model onto a chain of $\sim 2M/3$ spins, with the same energy spectrum as the original model but less degeneracies.

 Going further, we could ``factor out'' the rest of the symmetry algebra by fixing the eigenvalues of the remaining generators $\hh_{6l+2}\hh_{6l+3}$.
-The resulting model has a Hilbert space of dimension $\sim 2^{M/2}$ and we expect that it coincides with the two-chain model presented in Ref~\cite{fendley2019free}.
+The resulting model has a Hilbert space of dimension $\sim 2^{M/2}$ and we expect that it coincides with the two-chain model presented in Ref~\cite{fendley2019free} and worked out in more detail in Ref. ~\cite{fukai2025quantum} (in that reference, ``minimal representations" of the FFD algebra were presented for any value of $M$).
 Since this direction is beyond the scope of this work, we will not pursue it further, but it remains an interesting question for future work.